kiruma-jacques/instagrama/README.md

 * Push your changes so we can have a view!

 ## Known Bugs
-The applications likes and followers are not working One can view all images for all users in the app
+The applications comments and followers are not working One can view all images for all users in the app

 ### LICENSE